AuFeld/au_cross/README.md

 # AU_Cross
 Golden Cross Strategy vs Buy & Hold

-To run the two different strategies for SPY: in terminal = python3 run.py {}
+To run the two different strategies for MSFT: in terminal = python3 run.py {}

  if {}: